Quantum Circuit-Based Adaptation for Credit Risk Analysis: Results

-The CDF curves calculated from the experimental data (affected by an error of $\sim 5\%$) obtained with the hardware-ready transpilation on the machine and the simulated one obtained with the initial transpilation, respectively, place the $95\%$ VaR at the same total-loss level $(L=1000)$, and the plotted CDF values remarkably coincide at the two observed points: $P(L\le 0)\approx 0.75$ and $P(L\le 1000)=1.0$.
-Within numerical tolerance and the experimental errors, the quantum and classical outputs are indistinguishable on this grid—yielding the same VaR, the same CDF shape between \(0\) and \(1000\), and the same risk conclusion for this scenario.
-Therefore, this confirms the validity of our experimental approach, which is entirely based on the performances of the NISQ hardware at hand.
-Indeed, although the noiseless simulation of the hardware-ready transpiled quantum circuit used for the experiment leads to an output distribution fairly consistent with the experimental output, the corresponding $95\%$ VaR is placed at a slightly different loss level, indicating that the simulator cannot replicate the experimental outcome since it does not include a priori any information about the noisy behavior of the hardware, which is instead implicitly taken into account by the variational hyper-tuning of the hardware-ready transpiled circuit on the machine.
-This result confirms that, although transpilation should only effectively re-assign and re-combine unitary rotations in a quantum circuit to address connectivity and circuit depth, it does not consider any knowledge about the sensitivity of an NISQ device to specific noise sources, which is instead a fundamental requirement in the NISQ era.
+The hardware-ready transpilation on the machine, affected by a readout error of about $\sim 5\%$, produces a CDF (Panel c) with a discrepancy of $\sim0.5\%$, with respect to the simulation of the Transpiled circuit (Panel a), indeed showing a strong agreement with the expected CDF : $P(L \le 0) \approx 0.75$ and $P(L \le 1000)=1.0$.
+The main result is therefore not the recovery of the $95\%$ VaR itself, since the VaR is classically determined from the reference distribution, but rather the fact that the quantum algorithm produces the same distribution from which the VaR is obtained.
+Specifically, the Hellinger fidelity~\cite{Hellinger1909} between the experimental distribution (Fig.~\ref{CDFComparison} (c)) and the distribution simulated using the transpiled quantum circuit in Fig.~\ref{TC} (panel~\ref{CDFComparison} (a)) is $F_{H}=(98.9\pm0.3)\%$.
+Therefore, the quantum and classical outputs leads the same distributional description and, consequently, to the same risk conclusion for this scenario.
+This confirms the validity of our experimental approach, which relies entirely on the performance of the available NISQ hardware, taken into account through the variational hyper-tuning performed directly on the machine.
+More generally, this result highlights that transpilation, while effectively re-assigning and re-combining unitary rotations to address connectivity constraints and circuit depth, does not account for the sensitivity of an NISQ device to specific noise sources, even though such information is essential in the NISQ era.